 Efento loggers allow you to get the detailed information about the battery voltage and operation parameters.
-In order to get the detailed battery parameters, connect to the logger with Efento mobile application -> three dots in the upper right corner -> "Battery status".
+In order to get the detailed battery parameters, connect to the logger with Efento mobile application -> three dots in the upper right corner -> "Power user" -> "Diagnostics" -> "Battery status".